angelacorte/presentation-2024-acsos-fieldVMC/content/_index.md

 {{% col %}}
 ## Self-Integration

-Starts from two non-communicating systems, with no spawn and destroy policies.
+Starts from two non-communicating systems, **without** spawn and destroy policies.

 After the two systems have stabilized, they are merged.